jskrzypek/stadia-vigem/README.md

+This is for my personnal fix for Windows 11.

 # Stadia-ViGEm

 Xbox 360 controller emulation for Stadia controller.
 Supports multiple devices and vibration.
 Forked from Mi-ViGEm (https://github.com/grayver/Mi-ViGEm) by grayver.